 Types of Customer Relationship Management

-After outlining the main components that contribute to the implementation of a CRM strategy, we can identify 4 macro areas of Customer Relationship Management, based on the activities and methods of application of this strategy.
+After outlining the main components that contribute to the implementation of a CRM strategy, we can identify 4 macro-areas of Customer Relationship Management, based on the activities and methods of application of this strategy.

-5 Advantages of CRM
+5 benefits of CRM

 For this reason, the implementation of a Customer Relationship Management strategy can bring significant benefits to the entire organization.

-Among these we highlight five in particular:
+Among these, we highlight five in particular: